-This is a guest post by Vani Hari (a.k.a.
-The Food Babe) who is a regular contributor on 100 Days of Real Food.
+Vani Hari (a.k.a.
+The Food Babe) is a regular contributor on 100 Days of Real Food.
 To learn more about Vani check her out on “Our Team” page.

 Sugar is one of the most dangerous ingredients on the market.
 It’s addictive, added to almost every processed food, and will make you overweight, depressed and sick if you eat too much.
-In fact, Americans eat close to 130 pounds of the stuff per person per year (4 times more than the recommended daily allowance), likely because it is so addictive.
+In fact, Americans eat close to 100 pounds of the stuff per person per year, likely because it is so addictive.
 That’s why it’s exciting to know there are alternative sweeteners made in nature, like “stevia,” that don’t wreak havoc on your health – or do they?
 That’s what I went on a quest to find out.
 Here’s what happened…

-For those of you that are hearing about stevia for the first time, it is a plant that is typically grown in South America, and while its extract is 200 times sweeter than sugar, it does not raise blood insulin levels.
+For those of you that are hearing about stevia for the first time, it is a plant that is typically grown in South America, and while it’s extract is 200 times sweeter than sugar, it does not raise blood insulin levels.
 That’s what makes it so popular.
-However in 1991 the FDA refused to approve this substance for use due to pressure from makers of artificial sweeteners like Sweet n’ Low and Equal (a one billion dollar industry).
-But in 2008, the FDA approved the use of rebaudioside compounds that were derived from the stevia plant by Coca-Cola (Cargill) and PepsiCo – hmmm doesn’t that sound suspicious?
-Not until a major food company got involved did stevia become legal, and only after it had been highly processed using a patentable chemical-laden process…so processed that Truvia (Coca-Cola’s branded product) goes through about 40 steps to process the extract from the leaf, relying on chemicals like acetone, methanol, ethanol, acetonitrile, and isopropanol.
+However in 1991 the FDA refused to approve this substance for use due to pressure from makers of other artificial sweeteners like Sweet n’ Low and Equal.
+But in 2008, the FDA approved the use of rebaudioside compounds derived from the stevia plant and developed by Coca-Cola (Cargill) and PepsiCo – hmmm doesn’t that sound suspicious?
+Not until a major food company got involved did stevia become legal, and only after it had been highly processed using a patentable chemical-laden process…so processed that Truvia (Coco-Cola’s branded product) uses about 40 steps to process the extract from the leaf, relying on chemicals like acetone, methanol, ethanol, acetonitrile, and isopropanol.
 Some of these chemicals are known carcinogens (substances that cause cancer), and none of those ingredients sound like real food, do they?

-It has been gradual, but over the last couple years we’ve been making small changes toward reducing waste – inspired by the Zero Waste Family and the fact that after an entire year they only produced one mason jar full of trash (if you can believe that!).
-I am the first to admit that we will likely never even come close to such an accomplishment, but I immediately recognized that we could do much better than a big trash bag full of garbage every few days.
+It has been gradual, but over the last couple years we’ve been making small changes toward reducing waste that have been inspired by the Zero Waste Family – and the fact that after an entire year they only produced one mason jar full of trash.
+I am the first to admit that we will likely never even come close to such an accomplishment, but I immediately realized we could do much better than a big trash bag full of garbage every few days.

-So in light of this new motto (and Earth Day today!) here are 10 ways we’re working to “reduce” our footprint that others can easily adopt.
+So in light of this new motto (and Earth Day!) here are 10 ways we’re working to “reduce” our footprint that others can easily adopt.
 Please share any of your own ideas in the comments below.

-Cloth Napkins.
-Ditching paper napkins was something I considered for a long time before I actually did it.
+1) Ditching paper napkins was something I considered for a long time before I actually did it.
 Then once we made the switch (and I realized how easy it was!), I couldn’t believe I had waited so long.
 The first step for me was to clear out a drawer in the kitchen to store our new cloth napkins (they take up a lot more room than a little stack of paper ones).
 So I finally dedicated a day to getting rid of more unnecessary stuff, ordered some attractive napkins that didn’t appear to hold too many wrinkles (because I knew ironing them was an unrealistic expectation), and came up with a new routine.
-We decided we didn’t need a “fresh” napkin every single meal so in-between uses we just hang our colorful new napkins on the back of our chairs.
-I also created a new spot in the laundry room for the dirty ones that I just add to a load of laundry as needed.
+We decided we didn’t need a “fresh” napkin every single meal so in-between uses we would just hang our new colorful napkins on the back of our chairs.
+I also created a new spot in the laundry room for the dirty ones that I would just add to a load of laundry as needed.
 Let me tell you what – this new routine is easy peasy and not only do we save money on not buying paper napkins, but we also enjoy the more “upscale” feel of using real napkins at the table!

 How To Fuel Your Body